- Environment & Conservation

-Seattle Public Utilities Cedar River Watershed Education Center offers free 4th and 5th grade naturalist-led watershed education field programs to public and private schools in the spring and fall.
+Seattle Public Utilities Cedar River Watershed Education Center offers free 4th and 5th grade naturalist-led watershed field trips to public and private schools in the spring and fall.

 Both programs meet the Washington State K-12 Integrated Environmental and Sustainability Education Learning Standards in relation to water cycling, water conservation and watershed education.

-If you are interested in signing up multiple classes from the same school we ask that a designated coordinating teacher represent the entire school.
-Each school may register a maximum of four classes per school-year.
+Each school may register a maximum of four, 4th or 5th grade classes for the entire 2018-2019 school year.
+If you are interested in signing up multiple classes from the same school, we require a designated coordinating teacher to represent your entire school.
 Each school's coordinating teacher will act as the contact person when registering programs and communicating details.
 An alternate coordinating teacher is also required.
-Each school's coordinating teacher can fill out a fieldtrip application and submit their program requests between June 1 and August 7, 2013.
-By August 20, all coordinating teachers will receive an email packet providing registration details, a lottery order number, and the exact time and date you will need to call back to reserve your program(s) dates.
+Each school's coordinating teacher must fill out an online fieldtrip application and submit their program requests between May 1 and August 1, 2018.
+By August 20, all coordinating teachers will receive an email packet providing registration details, a lottery order number, and the exact time and date you will need to call-in to reserve your program(s) dates.

-Your assigned call-in date and time will be on either August 27, August 28 for non-Seattle schools and August 29, August 30 for Seattle Public schools.
-Call-in times will be in 10 or 15-minute time slots.
-On your call-back day, you will have access to a calendar of available program dates from which to choose.
+Your assigned call-in date and time will be on either August 28 or 29 for non-Seattle schools and August 29 or 30 for Seattle Public schools.
+Call-in times will be in 10-minute time slots.
+On your call-in day, you will have access to real-time online calendar of available program dates from which see and choose from.

-A third option for all grade levels is called the “Water Is Magic” education center visit.
+A third option for all grade levels is called the “Watershed Exhibit Experience” group visit.
 This flexible option explores water’s wonders through hands-on indoor exhibits and teacher-led self-discover of the center’s outdoor environment and area trails.
 For more information about this option contact us at CRWPrograms@seattle.gov or (206) 733-9421.
-Reservations for “Water is Magic” visits are first-come, first-called and are taken year-round.
-Space is limited, so call well in advance of your proposed dates.
+Reservations for “Watershed Exhibit Experience” group visits are first-come, first-called and are taken year-round.
+Space is limited, so register online in advance of your proposed dates.